mesamirh/Telegram-Data-Collector-Bot/README.md

-# TelegramDataCollectorBot
+# Telegram Data Collector Bot

-TelegramDataCollectorBot is a Node.js-based Telegram bot that facilitates the collection of user-submitted data and logs it into a CSV file.
+Telegram Data Collector Bot is a Node.js-based Telegram bot that facilitates the collection of user-submitted data and logs it into a CSV file.
 It provides a simple and efficient way to interact with users via Telegram, enabling them to submit data entries which are then securely stored in a structured format.

 ## Features